puppetlabs/go-libs/README.md

 Run `make format` from the project root to format all Go files in accordance with linter standards.

+Run `make lint` from the project root to run the linters.

 ## To Do
 * Create a workstack — there are quite a few things could go in here, such as workers